DiscreteMaths/DM04-Functions/Twitter+neo4j-conorFeeney.md

 </code></pre>

-The output can be of the code above is as follows
+The output of the code above is as follows

 ![graph](http://neo4j.com/docs/stable/images/Hello-World-Graph-java.svg)